rwanderc/blog/content/posts/2015-12-27-java-bit-shift-and-bitwise-operators.markdown

 The operation above shifted 2 positions to the left, making the result value be 100.

-It's important to understand what happens the in most significant bit, and to understand it, let's take another example.
+It's important to understand what happens in the most significant bit.
+To understand it, let's take another example.

 Let `B` be a `short` with value `8192`.